September 21, 2022

 I’d never seen this type of assistance out on public sidewalks before, completely exposed to the elements.
 But I wasn’t complaining.
 It was 5 pm, and I was utterly exhausted from walking nearly 25 miles today.
 I’d take all the help I could get at this point.

 Thank goodness I’d had the forethought to make myself a reservation at lunch this afternoon.
-The albergue’s host was busy answer the phone as it rung off the hook.
+The albergue’s host was busy answering the phone as it ran off the hook.
 At least three people called to check on availability for the night while she simultaneously tried to check me, and she had to demur each time.
 All the beds were already reserved today.
 The crazy bed race on the Camino was real, it seemed — even in late September!

 The sloping hills of Portugalete